skoulouzis/vlet/README.txt

  [build.prop]     ; (auto)configured build properties
  README.txt       ; This readme
- configure        ; autoconf (gnu-style) generated configure script Makefile         ; Makefile wrapper for ant mbuild/          ; Project (meta) build component.
+ configure        ; autoconf (gnu-style) generated configure script Makefile         ; Makefile wrapper for ant.
+The Makefile calls ant targets. mbuild/          ; Project (meta) build component.
-                    This component holds all the build logic and is called by the toplevel build file. source/          ; Source components, see below:

- source/core/     ; Source components for the VRS.
+                    This component holds all the build logic and is called by the toplevel build file. source/          ; Source components, see below: source/core/     ; Source components for the VRS.
                     Note that the components in this
                     directory are eclipse projects, each which an